A PLAY AND WORKSHOP

 ABOUT THE PLAY & WORKSHOP

-GASPING WHITENESS is a labor of love and resistance created in multi-racial, cross-generational partnership between 2016 and 2020.
+GASPING is a labor of love and resistance created in multi-racial, cross-generational partnership between 2016 and 2020.
 The play and workshop were developed in collaboration with over one hundred people, including ensemble members, organizing groups, and accountability partners.

 The project aims to: